EmotiBit/.github/Docs/EmotiBitFirmwareRelease.md

 - name2 - #number2

 # Compatibility
-- A complete list of dependencies and corresponding versions.
+- A complete list of dependencies and corresponding versions. (see helper scripts below to get list of library versions)
 ```

 ## Creating distributable binary